thascius-rumpelschnick/NoOtherObjectExists/README.md

 # NoOtherObjectExists

 Custom Doctrine validator.
-Extends and overrides but most of all expands DoctrineModule\Validator\NoObjectExists.
+Extends and overrides and - most of all - expands DoctrineModule\Validator\NoObjectExists.